maximilien/knfun/README.md

 ...
 ```

-You can test the `summary-fn` function by going to the generated function URL with your browser or with `curl`.
+You can test the `summary-fn` function by going to the deployed function URL with your browser or by using `curl`.